When it comes to net neutrality, we at DreamHost say, “Let freedom ring!”

 Sounds simple, right?

-It’s easy to take for granted that the internet will always be free and open.
-But beware: some people want to change that.
+You may have taken for granted that the internet would always be free and open.
+But unfortunately, times have changed.

 What Could Happen If Net Neutrality Isn’t Regulated?